-The DRC significantly revised forest sector laws and regulations following 2003 peace accords.54 Most of the pre-war logging concessions were annulled: logging concessions decreased from 40 to 12 million hectares between 2000 and 2010.55
+The DRC significantly revised forest sector laws and regulations following 2003 peace accords.56 Most of the pre-war logging concessions were annulled: logging concessions decreased from 40 to 12 million hectares between 2000 and 2010.57

 The 2002 Forest Code is the main national-level legal framework for forest management.
 While it includes many best-practice elements (public competitive bidding for forest concession allocation, recognition of customary ownership and user rights), several key implementing regulations are still missing, creating loopholes and undermining the law's intent.
-In particular, a Ministerial Order establishing the conditions for granting timber export quotas was never implemented as required by Article 109 of the Forest Code.
-Businesses consider bribery routine and are subject to around 108 "taxes", most of which have no legal basis.
-To
+In particular, a Ministerial Order establishing the conditions for granting timber export quotas was never implemented as required by Article 109 of the Forest Code.58 Businesses consider bribery routine and are subject to around 108 "taxes", most of which have no legal basis.59

-The DRC anti-corruption institutional and legal framework is considered largely ineffective due to weak capacity and political will to address corruption.58
+The DRC anti-corruption institutional and legal framework is considered largely ineffective due to weak capacity and political will to address corruption.60

-The DRC and the European Union began negotiating a Voluntary Partnership Agreement (VPA) in 2010 to promote trade in legal timber products and improve forest governance.
-Despite an informal suspension of the process in 2013, some progress has reportedly been made on a few core elements of the VPA since November 2016.59
+The DRC and the European Union (EU) began negotiating a Forest Law Enforcement Governance and Trade (FLEGT) Voluntary Partnership Agreement (VPA) in 2010 to promote trade in legal timber products and improve forest governance.
+Despite an informal suspension of the process in 2013, some progress has reportedly been made on a few core elements of the VPA since November 2016.61 However, these efforts have not yet resulted in the signing of the VPA between the DRC and the EU and FLEGT licensing is not operational.